“I have very much to be thankful for. I’m a lucky girl. I mean that. There’s just enough Black Irish in me to believe in luck.” – Judy Garland, 1962.

 March 1, 1947: According to “Billboard” magazine published on February 22, 1947, this is the date that MGM Records released its first shipment of 78rpm discs, the original soundtrack album to Till The Clouds Roll By, Record Number MGM-1.

 Prior to 1947, the only soundtrack performances available to the public were a couple of 78s from RCA Records of selections from Walt Disney’s Snow White And The Seven Dwarfs (1937), and a few commemorative 78s in 1933 with parts of Max Steiner’s ground-breaking score for King Kong (RKO – 1933).
 But neither of these were released as “cast” or “soundtrack” albums.

 Check out The Judy Garland Online Discography’s Till The Clouds Roll By pages for information about all of the releases of this soundtrack over the years.

 March 1, 1951: This is the approximate date that Judy’s recorded a guest appearance on the CBS Radio show, “The Bing Crosby Show.”
-The show was pre-recorded, as all of Bing’s show were, a few weeks in advance of the broadcast date, in this case, the broadcast was March14, 1951.
+The show was pre-recorded, as all of Bing’s shows were, a few weeks in advance of the broadcast date, in this case, the broadcast was March 14, 1951.
 Judy sang “When You’re Smiling.”